Try These 7 Sleep-Inducing Foods for More Restful Sleep

 4. Raw Honey

-Ah, the sweet smell and taste of honey.
+Ah, I love the sweet smell and taste of honey.
 For centuries, honey has been used as a food and also in medicine.
 This liquid gold is certainly priceless once you start learning the different ways it can be used.
 Eating organic raw honey right before bed is even beneficial as a sleep aid if you have trouble drifting off into slumberland.

 So how does honey work to promote a better more restful sleep?
 As a sleep aid, the fructose and glucose found in honey work together and are processed by the body in such a way that it helps you ease into a good night’s rest.
 A tablespoon is a good amount to try and see if it will help you get a good night’s rest.